PycmShoma/TWRP_Mods/README.md

 - Added partitions for flashing images
 - Added reset passwords and pins after restoring a backup.
 Replaced Back button after restoring nandroid backup with Reset Passwords button
 - Added Safe Mode booting into reboot options
-- Added theme with recovery password.
+- Added theme with recovery enter password.
 Default pass "cepheus".
 You can change your password in TWRP settings
 - Changed clock layout

 Link to Google Drive folder with mod recovery image, original recovery image, zip package of mod for recovery installing and theme zip package.